 Viking’s new story and way of thinking about people rather than products necessitated a critical overhaul of the customer experience.
 The Lippincott innovation team identified, sized and mapped ways to add value through better end-to-end navigation, more advice and guidance, and an easier, more seamless shopping experience.

-The philosophy behind ‘office pulse’ has also been pushed through other key customer channels, with special training for the call centers and telephone account managers, as well as the network of dedicated Viking field reps, helping customers to get the most out of their office supplies.
+The catalogs, like popular magazines, now feature relevant content such as all-you-need guides and advice on buying big-ticket items like copiers, shredders and furniture.
+The same approach extends to key customer channels, with special training for the call centers and telephone account managers, as well as the network of dedicated Viking field reps, helping customers get the most out of their office supplies.